-This program encompasses a three-tier approach to academic and career success.
-(1) Classes to prepare youth to earn their alternative high-school degree are provided on a flexible schedule with small class sizes, and rolling admission that enables youth to enroll at any time.
-Morning and afternoon classes accommodate students who work.
-Many youth enter the program after being out of school for several years.
-(2) College Pathways provides guidance counseling to youth who wish to enter or continue college and may include financial aid incentives to help youth enter and stay in college or job training programs.
-(3) Career Development offers Open Job Search hours and job training in soft skills.
+Our Education and Career Development staff help youth earn their high school certificate, start college, learn job skills, and establish meaningful careers.
+We provide classes to prepare youth to earn their alternative high-school degree on a flexible schedule with small class sizes, and rolling admission that enables youth to enroll at any time.
+Our College Pathways provides guidance counseling to youth who wish to enter or continue college and may include financial aid incentives to help youth enter and stay in college or job training programs.
+Career Development staff offer Open Job Search hours and job training in soft skills.

 The Transitional Living Program (TLP) is a long-term residential program for up to 12 young men and women, ages 18-24.
 Residents are required to maintain employment, continue their education, meet weekly with a Bridge counselor, and work with case managers on reaching their goals.
 Residents have access to all of the services at Bridge; and may stay in the TLP for up to two years.